$P$-associahedra: associahedra

 Our proof will proceed by induction on $|\Melt|$, starting from the base case $\Melt=\{P\}$.
 For each set $\Melt$, we will introduce a polytope $\Ass_\Melt(P)^\ast$ whose boundary face lattice\footnote{By definition, the \emph{boundary face lattice} includes all faces (in particular, the empty face) except for the polytope itself.} is isomorphic to $\Adm(P;\Melt)$.
 For each $\T\in\Adm(P;\Melt)$, we let $\FM_\T$ denote the corresponding face of $\Ass_\Melt(P)^\ast$.
 We will show that its dimension is given by

-For example, the minimal element of $\Adm(P;\Melt)$ consists of $P$ together with all singleton tubes.
-(Throughout the entire induction process, the singleton tubes stay frozen.)
+For example, the minimal element of $\Adm(P;\Melt)$ consists of $P$ together with all singleton \pipes.
+(Throughout the entire induction process, the singleton \pipes stay frozen.)
 By~\eqref{eq:FM_dim}, the face corresponding to this minimal element has dimension $-1$ and thus is the empty face of $\Ass_\Melt(P)^\ast$.
 We encourage the reader to check that the face poset of the polytope in \figref{fig:melt}(middle) coincides with $\Adm(P;\Melt)$ for $\Mcal=\{P,1234,2345\}$.

 Consider the base case $\Melt=\{P\}$.
-By definition, each $\Melt$-admissible tubing $\T$ contains $P$ together with a tubing partition of $P$ into frozen tubes.
+By definition, each $\Melt$-admissible \piping $\T$ contains $P$ together with a \piping partition of $P$ into frozen \pipes.
 The order relation $\leq_\Melt$ is given by coarsening, which is the opposite of~\eqref{eq:Ord_faces}.
 Thus we let $\Ass_\Melt(P)^\ast:=\Ord(P)^\ast$ be the polar dual of $\Ord(P)$.
-For example, maximal elements of $\Adm(P;\Melt)$ correspond to tubings of the form $\T=\{P,I,F\}$ where $I$ (resp., $F$) is a nonempty order ideal (resp., order filter).
-By \cref{cor:Ord_faces_properties}, such tubings are in bijection with the facets of $\Ass_\Melt(P)^\ast$.
+For example, maximal elements of $\Adm(P;\Melt)$ correspond to \pipings of the form $\T=\{P,I,F\}$ where $I$ (resp., $F$) is a nonempty order ideal (resp., order filter).
+By \cref{cor:Ord_faces_properties}, such \pipings are in bijection with the facets of $\Ass_\Melt(P)^\ast$.
 We check that~\eqref{eq:FM_dim} holds for the base case.